Updated 8 p.m., Nov. 12

 “She was the good lady.
 All of them are.
 Good folks,” she said.
 “They worked hard for them.
 They took care of the kids and they made sure that they were all.
 You know they had to take care of the way they should be.
 They’re good folks."

 Lorenzo Flores knew Joann Ward for more than 27 years.

 “Joann lived in my neighborhood when she was little a little girl.
 She went to school with my boys.
 So I saw her grow up,” he said.
 “She was like a daughter to me you know.
 She'd go to our house like she was one of our own.”

 Flores runs a taco shop inside Teresa's Kitchen, a convenience store near First Baptist Church.
 Flores said he saw Ward all the time.

 “She would come in the kitchen and ordered her chorizo and egg taco every morning, We already knew what she wanted,” he said. “...
 She worked up there at a daycare in La Vernia, and [supermarket] H-E-B is up there, you know, so she’d save us the trip to bring us whatever we needed for the kitchen and stuff.”

 He says losing Ward is like losing a daughter.

 “It’s like you took a piece of my life because I’ve known her long, she was a part of my family,” he said.

 Flores and others say it’ll take time to return to normal but things will likely never be the same.

-Correction: An earlier version of this story based on preliminary information from the Wilson County Sheriff.
-It was later discovered that eight children, including a unborn, were killed in the shooting.
+Correction: An earlier version of this story was based on preliminary information from the Wilson County Sheriff.
+It was later discovered that eight children, including a unborn child, were killed in the shooting.